croque-scp/notifier/README.md

 See [docs/database.md](/docs/database.md) for more information and instructions.

-## Execution
+## Local execution

-To start the notifier service:
+To start the notifier service locally:

 ```shell
 poetry run python3 -m notifier path_to_config_file path_to_auth_file